watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_use_web_crawler_in_elasticsearch.md

 * Start your web crawler and monitor its progress
   Once you have added the processors to your ingest pipeline, you can kick off your web crawler to crawl the website URLs you have configured at earlier steps.

-  If you already started your web crawler at the end of [Step 2](#step-2-create-and-configure-a-web-crawler-in-elasticsearch), and it finished extracting the documents, you may need to delete all the documents first with the following command:
+  If you already started your web crawler at the end of [Step 2](#step-2-create-and-configure-a-web-crawler-in-elasticsearch), and it finished extracting the documents, you may need to delete all the documents first with the following cURL command:
   ```shell
   curl -k -X POST "${ES_URL}/<your-web-crawler-search-index>/_delete_by_query" \
   -u "${ES_USER}:${ES_PASSWORD}" \